Warrant Officer to the Royal Navy

-The Warrant Officer to the Royal Navy (WORN) (previously known as the Warrant Officer of the Naval Service) is the most senior warrant officer and rating of the Royal Navy.
+The Warrant Officer to the Royal Navy (WORN), previously known as the Warrant Officer of the Naval Service (WONS), is the most senior warrant officer and rating of the Royal Navy.
 The person holding this appointment's main responsibility is to act as a channel between the non commissioned ranks and Senior Naval officers, enabling communication between the Sailors and Marines and the Senior Navy leadership.

 The post was created in 2010, replacing the post of Second Sea Lord's Command Warrant Officer.

 Insignia

 A command warrant officer badge is worn on the left breast of their uniform during the period of the appointment.

 For ceremonial occasions they may carry a ceremonial cane, made out of wood from HMS Victory.